 10 years later and I’m not only making money with digital marketing, but I’m also teaching others how to do so as well.

 If you want to read this later, please save it to Pinterest.

 Table of Contents[Hide][Show]

 Why does YouTube matter?

 YouTube alone has over 1.9 billion users every month, and that’s only counting users who are logged into their Google accounts.
-Every day there’s more than a billion hours of video watched and 96% of young adults in America use YouTube.
+Every day there are more than a billion hours of video watched and 96% of young adults in America use YouTube.
 It’s not just the youngsters though, over half of the much older generation (75+) even uses it.

 It’s not just America though, YouTube has a local version in over 90 countries and can be used in 80 different languages.
-In fact, whilst American may be the largest users of YouTube, they only make up 15.8% of the total users.
+In fact, whilst Americans may be the largest users of YouTube, they only make up 15.8% of the total users.

 What does all this mean?
 Well, it means you have an audience.
 There are thousands, hundreds of thousands, probably even millions of people out there that will have an interest in the content that you make.